LendingTree, Inc. (TREE) Bundle

 Initial capital/funding

-Lebda started the company with $30,000 in capital, partially funded by settlements from a lawsuit against a former employer.
+Lebda started the company with just $30,000 in initial capital, which was partially funded by settlements from a lawsuit against a former employer.

 LendingTree, Inc. (TREE) Ownership Structure